Baseball Mogul: Baseball Mogul 2007

 Baseball Mogul 2007 was the best-selling PC baseball game of 2006, selling over 100,000 units according to NPD data.

 Baseball Mogul 2006

 Baseball Mogul 2006 was developed by Sports Mogul and released on Mar 15, 2005.
 It received average to high review scores.
 Computer Gaming World and Computer Games Mag awarded 3.5 and 3 out of 5 respectively, while PC Gamer awarded 90% and GameSpot 8.0 out of 10.
 GameSpot highlighted the addition of Lahman Database support, player personalities and realistic features such as expansion drafts and arbitration.
-The simplistic financial model was criticised, as was the lack of long-requested features such as lefty/righty splits and more managerial options.
+The simplistic financial model was criticized, as was the lack of long-requested features such as lefty/righty splits and more managerial options.

-The full 2006 version was made available to download for free when 2007 was released.